enzonotario/vitepress-openapi/docs/composables/useTheme.md

                 lazyRendering: false, // Lazy render Paths and Tags components.
                 defaultTag: 'Default', // Default tag to use when a path has no tags.
                 wrapExamples: true, // Wrap examples in a row or show them in a column.
+                disableDownload: false, // Disable the download button in the info section.
             },
             server: {
                 // Set a custom function to get servers.